 If you are unable to attend class and miss the midterm due to severe illness, religious reasons, death in the family, or University-sponsored events, you are required to provide appropriate, original documentation to the instructor within five days of the test.
-If the instructor is not on campus, you can also submit it to the Economics Department office.
+If the instructor is not on campus, you can also submit it to her mailbox in the Economics Department office.
 If you are unsure of anything, please see the instructor before the exam, or before the submission deadline.

 In the event of illness, appropriate documentation must include a signed doctor's note.
 The date on the doctor's note should indicate that you visited the doctor prior to or on the day of the midterm and must indicate that your condition is severe enough to warrant missing a midterm.
-Doctor's notes dated after the midterm date will not be considered appropriate documentation.
+Doctor's notes dated after the midterm date will not be considered appropriate documentation and neither will the generic letter from Student Health indicating that you showed up for an appointment.
 If you fail to present the appropriate documentation on time, you will receive a zero for the midterm.